-The sun does more for our planet than just provide light during the daytime – each particle of sunlight (called a photon) that reaches Earth contains energy that fuels our planet.
-Solar energy is the ultimate source responsible for all of our weather systems and energy sources on Earth, and enough solar radiation hits the surface of the planet each hour to theoretically fill our global energy needs for nearly an entire year.
+The sun does more for our planet than just provide light during the daytime – each particle of sunlight (called a photon) that reaches Earth’s surface contains energy that fuels our planet.
+Solar energy is ultimately responsible for all of our weather systems and energy sources on Earth, and enough solar radiation hits the surface of the planet each hour to theoretically fill our global energy needs for nearly an entire year.

-Solar power can be harnessed and converted to usable energy using photovoltaics or solar thermal collectors.
+On Earth, we harness and convert solar power from the sun into usable energy using photovoltaics or solar thermal collectors.
 Although solar energy only accounts for a small amount of overall global energy use, the falling cost of installing solar panels means that more and more people in more places can take advantage of solar energy.
-Solar is a clean, renewable energy resource, and figures to play an important part in the global energy future.
+Solar is a clean, renewable energy resource and will play an important part in the global energy future.

 Photovoltaic solar energy

 A common way for property owners to take advantage of solar energy is with a photovoltaic (PV) solar system.
-With a solar PV system, solar panels convert sunlight right into electricity that can be used immediately, stored in a solar battery, or sent to the electric grid for credits on your electric bill (depending on where you live).
+With a solar PV system, solar panels (also called solar modules) convert sunlight into electricity that you can use immediately, store in a solar battery, or send to the electric grid for credits on your electric bill (depending on where you live).

 Solar panels convert solar energy into usable electricity through a process known as the photovoltaic effect.
-Incoming sunlight strikes a semiconductor material (typically silicon) and knocks electrons loose, setting them in motion and generating an electric current that can be captured with wiring.
-This current is known as direct current (DC) electricity and must be converted to alternating current (AC) electricity using a solar inverter.
-This conversion is necessary because the U.S. electric grid operates using AC electricity, as do most household electric appliances.
+Incoming sunlight strikes a semiconductor material (typically silicon) in solar cells and knocks electrons loose, setting them in motion and generating an electric current that can be captured with wiring.
+This current is known as direct current (DC) electricity and needs to be converted to alternating current (AC) electricity using a solar inverter – this is because most of the U.S. electric grid operates using AC electricity, as do most household electric appliances.